Somerset House logo

 PricePay What You Can

-At the centre of the exhibition will be a communal tasting table where guided tasting sessions will take place throughout the run, visitors can choose to sample specially sourced earths from the museum’s collection.
+At the centre of the exhibition will be a communal tasting table where guided tasting sessions will take place throughout the run,daily from 1–4pm, visitors can choose to sample specially sourced earths from the museum’s collection.
 Each tasting is accompanied by a card detailing flavour profiles, mineral content and cultural histories, guests are invited to contribute their own tasting notes on compostable cards, building an evolving, participatory archive.

 Exhibition Events